Amazon Outdoor Deals

 Minimalist Design Philosophy

-The genius of the Elementum is that it doesn’t try to be “tactical.”
-There are no aggressive skulls, no jagged edges, and no “murdered out” styling (unless you buy the all-black version).
-It is a gentleman’s utility folder.
+The pure genius of the Elementum lies in the fact that it actively refuses to be “tactical.”
+There are no aggressive skull logos, no jagged serrations, no thumb ramps covered in painful jimping, and no over-the-top “murdered out” styling.
+It is, at its core, a gentleman’s utility folder designed for the real world.

-The drop point blade is simple and functional.
-The handle is neutral, meaning it doesn’t force your hand into a specific grip.
-This lack of “features” is actually its best feature.
-It fits in at a wedding just as well as it fits in a garage.
+The simple drop point blade shape is highly functional, offering plenty of belly for slicing and a sharp enough tip for piercing blister packs.
+The handle shape is completely neutral.
+It lacks deep, restrictive finger grooves, meaning it doesn’t force your hand into one specific position.
+This lack of “features” is actually its greatest feature.
+It slips into a suit pocket at a wedding just as easily and appropriately as it clips into dirty denim in a garage.

-This is where Civivi changed the game.
-Before the Elementum, budget knives usually ran on washers and felt gritty.
-The Elementum runs on caged ceramic ball bearings.
+This is precisely where Civivi changed the entire landscape of the budget knife market.
+Prior to the Elementum, sub-$50 knives usually ran on cheap teflon or phosphor bronze washers, resulting in a stiff, gritty deployment that required significant wrist-flicking to open.
+The Elementum completely bypasses washers and runs on caged ceramic ball bearings.

 Civivi Elementum Micarta Handle

-Upgrade your grip.
-The Micarta version offers a premium, fabric-like feel.
+Upgrade your grip texture.
+The beautiful Micarta version offers a premium, warm, fabric-like feel that actually gets grippier when wet.

 Check Price on Amazon

-One of the Elementum’s strengths is the variety.
-You can get handles in:
+One of the Elementum’s greatest strengths as a product line is the staggering variety of materials available.
+You can purchase handles in:

-• Carbon Fiber: For a high-tech, lightweight feel.
+• Carbon Fiber: Offered on premium sprint runs for a high-tech, ultra-lightweight, visually striking feel.

-The handle shape is simple and comfortable.
-The liner lock is easy to access, and the edges of the G10 are chamfered (rounded off) so there are no hot spots digging into your palm.
+Regardless of the material, the handle shape remains simple and universally comfortable.
+The stainless steel liner lock is deeply scalloped and easily accessible for closing, and all the edges of the handle scales are smoothly chamfered (rounded off) so there are absolutely no sharp hot spots digging into your palm during heavy use.

-The Elementum features a deep carry pocket clip.
-This means the knife sits all the way down in your pocket, with nothing sticking out but the clip itself.
-It is discreet and secure.
+The Elementum features a fantastic, folded-over deep carry pocket clip right out of the box.
+This means the knife sits entirely submerged in your pocket, with absolutely nothing sticking out above the pocket hem except the clip itself.
+It is the definition of discreet carry.

-At 2.89 ounces, it is light enough to forget you are carrying it.
-While it isn’t quite as tiny as some keychain knives, it is significantly lighter than “tank” knives like the RAT 1.
+Weighing in at a mere 2.89 ounces (slightly lighter for the Micarta versions), it adheres strictly to the “ounce-per-inch” rule of EDC.
+It is light enough that you will genuinely forget you are carrying it in lightweight summer shorts.
+While it isn’t quite as minuscule as dedicated keychain knives, it is vastly more comfortable to carry than heavy, chunky “tank” knives like the RAT 1 or cold Steel Recon 1.

 Elementum vs. The World

-The Ontario RAT 2 was the former king.
-The RAT 2 feels more like a “tool”—it has washers (better for dirt/grit) and thumb studs.
-The Elementum feels more “premium”—it has bearings (smoother) and a flipper tab.
-If you work in construction, get the RAT.
-If you work in an office or want a fidget toy, get the Elementum.
+The Ontario RAT 2 was the former undisputed king of budget knives.
+The RAT 2 feels much more like a disposable “tool”—it runs on slow phosphor bronze washers (which are arguably better at keeping out dirt and grit in construction environments) and utilizes thumb studs.
+The Elementum feels vastly more “premium”—it utilizes fast bearings and a modern flipper tab.
+If you lay drywall for a living, get the RAT.
+If you work in an office or want a smooth fidget toy, get the Elementum.

 Civivi Elementum vs. Spyderco Tenacious

-The Spyderco Tenacious is larger and wider in the pocket.
-It offers better ergonomics for large hands but uses inferior steel (8Cr13MoV) compared to the Elementum’s D2.
-The Elementum is a much better value for the materials you get.
+The Spyderco Tenacious is significantly larger, heavier, and much wider in the pocket.
+It offers slightly better ergonomics for users with massive hands or those wearing work gloves.
+However, the standard Tenacious uses highly inferior steel (8Cr13MoV) compared to the Elementum’s robust D2, meaning the Spyderco will dull much faster.
+The Elementum is an objectively better value regarding material science.

 The Pros

-• Hollow grind makes it an amazing slicer.
+• The thin hollow grind makes it an elite, effortless slicer.

 The Cons